 Volunteers are the lifeblood of our UUSM community.
 We recognize outstanding volunteers with three awards: the Sofia Lyon Fahs Award, the Ann Benner Award, and the Kay McCann Award.
+All awards are presented at Congregational Meetings.

 Ann Benner Award

 The Ann Benner Award is an annual award honoring one or more members who who best exemplify the spirit and dedication to our community of the late Ann Benner.
 It is awarded for significant and sustained volunteer work within both the congregation and the community.
 Even in a congregation filled with dedicated and talented people, there are those whose efforts are truly exemplary – even inspirational – but who often labor year-in and year-out without fanfare because that, after all, is the nature of volunteerism: putting others before self.
 This is our opportunity to recognize these exceptional people.
 Recipients must be members of the congregation and not currently paid staff.
-This award was established by the UUSM Board of Trustees in 1976 and is given to one or more deserving members at the April congregational meeting.
+This award was established by the UUSM Board of Trustees in 1976 and is given to one or more deserving members each year.

 Sofia Lyon Fahs Award

 The Sofia Lyon Fahs Award is an annual award honoring outstanding service in religious education/exploration to children and youth at UUSM.
 Sophia Lyon Fahs was a Unitarian theologian who dedicated her life to the religious education of children.
 At UUSM there are many dedicated, talented, and innovative teachers who deserve special recognition for their efforts.
 Recipients must be actively involved in the RE programs for children and youth and not currently paid for their contributions.
-This award is usually given at the congregational meeting in June.

 Kay McCann Award